What are cookies?

 Targeting cookies.
 These cookies record your visit to our website including the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time); the different types of services/products you viewed or searched for and page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page.
 We will use this information to make our website more relevant to your interests, analyse usage and respond to any queries or difficulties you have using the site.
 We may also share this information with third parties for this purpose.

-Tracking cookies: These are used to help store your preferences for the next time you visit our site.
-These are anonymous and are used by us to analyse the use of our site with Google Analytics, which will enable us to make improvements that will benefit your future customer experiences.
 We also use other tracking technologies like web beacons (sometimes called “tracking beacons” or “clear gifs”) and local storage.
 These are tiny graphics files that contain a unique identifier that enable us to recognise when someone has visited our website or opened an email that we have sent them.

 How to block and delete cookies